New World Diamonds Review (2022) – What You Need to Know Before Buying

 We’re particularly impressed by their selection of fancy-colored diamond jewelry (fancy-colored diamonds just mean non-white/clear diamonds.)

-We have not seen such a vast selection of fancy-colored diamonds in many places, and it’s even larger than that of Lightbox Jewelry who has one of the larger selections and markets itself as a specialist in fancy-colored diamonds.
+We have not seen such a vast selection of fancy-colored diamonds in many places, and it’s even larger than that of Lightbox Jewelry which has one of the larger selections and markets itself as a specialist in fancy-colored diamonds.

 As you will have learned from our intro to lab-grown diamonds, colored diamonds are very rarely found in mines and are therefore extremely expensive.
 But in the controlled environment of the laboratory, these can be created at a much more reasonable cost, making them much more accessible.